-The M.S. degree program challenges students to understand both natural and human dynamics in a holistic manner and to foster integration of human activities with natural resources and the environment.
-The M.S. degree program in Interdisciplinary Ecology promotes interdisciplinary thinking in natural resources and the environment by combining (1) coursework in the basic and applied science of ecology, related social sciences, and sustainability with (2) competence in an approved program in a traditional field of study.
+The Ph.D. degree program challenges students to understand both natural and human dynamics in a holistic manner and to foster integration of human activities with natural resources and the environment.
+The Ph.D. degree program in Interdisciplinary Ecology promotes interdisciplinary thinking in natural resources and the environment by combining (1) coursework in the basic and applied science of ecology, related social sciences, and sustainability with (2) competence in an approved program in a traditional field of study.
 The former is achieved with a core-course and distribution requirement.
-The latter is achieved by additional coursework in an individually tailored plan of study developed in conjunction with and approved by the major adviser and supervisory committee.
-Each student is expected to develop a research proposal that provides not only the rationale for their work, but also a detailed description of the methodological and analytical details necessary to carry out the work and analyze the data collected.
-The thesis itself is a written culmination of the effort and represents an original scientific contribution that has been successfully defended.
+The latter is achieved by additional coursework leading to a concentration as approved by the major adviser and supervisory committee.
+Each student is expected to develop a research proposal that provides not only the rationale for their work, but a detailed description of the methodological and analytical details necessary to carry out the work and analyze the data collected.
+The dissertation itself is a written culmination of the effort and represents an original scientific contribution that has been successfully defended.